OctopusDeployLabs/SpaceCloner/docs/UseCase-ParentChildProjects.md

 Please refer to the [Parameter reference page](CloneSpaceParameterReference.md) for more details on the parameters.

 Options:
 - `OverwriteExistingVariables` - set to `false` to keep the differences preserved.
-Any new variable found will be added still.
+Any new variable found will be added.
-- `OverwriteExistingCustomStepTemplates` - Set to `false` as its the same space instance, and this makes no sense to run.
+- `OverwriteExistingCustomStepTemplates` - Set to `true` as you'll want to make sure you have the latest step templates.
-- `OverwriteExistingLifecyclesPhases` - Set to `false` as its the same space in the same instance, and this makes no sense to run.
+- `OverwriteExistingLifecyclesPhases` - Set to `false` because you've most likely have a unique lifecycle.
-- `CloneProjectChannelRules` - set to `false` as its the same space in the same instance, and this makes no sense to run.
+- `CloneProjectChannelRules` - set to `false` as the project already exists with its own rules.
-- `CloneTeamUserRoleScoping` - set to `false` as its the same space in the same instance, and this makes no sense to run.
+- `CloneTeamUserRoleScoping` - set to `false` as you won't want to overwrite team user role scoping.
 - `CloneProjectVersioningReleaseCreationSettings` - set to `false` as you'll want to exclude the release creation settings.
 - `CloneProjectDeploymentProcess` - set to `true` as you'll want to include the project deployment process.
 - `CloneProjectRunbooks` - set to `true` as you'll want to include the project runbooks.